incore-design/AntFarmDoc/README.md

 ### Installation

-Text how to install AntFarm and the plugins.
+AntFarm and associated plugins are availabe in the <a href="https://www.rhino3d.com/features/package-manager/" target="packageManager">Package Manager</a>
 ---

 ### Data Structure

-AntFarm data is held in DataSets and in addition in a record on the Rhino Object.
-The DataSet can have Attributes.
+AntFarm data is held in SQL tables and keyed to Rhino geometry and objects as grouped themes of data collections called "DataSets".
+They are represented graphicaly in a familar excel like table view of columns(Attributes) and rows(Geometry Objects).

 <table>
   <tr>